Lucas Luggage is a brand that sells affordable luggage.

 However, a different color means a different design of the shell, and so none of them look alike.
 You’ll see exactly what I mean when we get to that section.
 But let’s kick things off with the Treadlite and Outlander hardside collections.

-The entire collection has an expandable capacity and all of them are equipped with single spinner wheels, a telescopic locking wheel handle as well as a couple of grab handles.
 And you can get them all in a value set, which will definitely some you some $$.

 Both compartments of this luggage are fully lined.
 The top compartment has a full panel zippered divider with a large mesh pocket on it, which is great for organization.
 The bottom compartment also has a zippered pocket, but it’s much smaller than the previous one.
 And there are elastic cross straps in the bottom compartment, which will keep all your stuff in place.

-This is a downside since you want to be 100% sure of the safety of your items.
-Especially if we are talking about a checked bag, which is going to be out of your sight for hours on end.
 Additionally, the option of locking the wheel handle in a few different positions would have been a nice inclusion.
 But overall this is some good luggage for the price.

 Check the links below to see the Treadlite suitcases on Amazon: